The deadline for Citrus Orders has passed… if you placed an order we’ll be in touch once we have more details once the truck is headed east!

 - If your order hasn’t been picked up within two days we will attempt to sell them to someone else and your order will be marked as fulfilled.
 (If for some reason you can’t pick up your order please let us know as soon as possible.)

 One thing to remember is that the timing of deliveries is somewhat variable due to harvest and travel variables.
-We have usually received our orders in the first half of January, occasionally it’s been a bit later.
+We have usually received our orders in the first half of January, but occasionally it’s been a bit later.